 Medieval writers saw bathing as a serious and careful activity.
 One medical treatise, the Secreta Secretorum, has an enitre section on baths.
 It notes that the spring and winter are good times for bathing, but it should be avoided as much as possible in the summer.
 It also warns that excessively long baths lead to fatness and feebleness.
 Meanwhile, Magninius Mediolanesis offers over 57 bathing prescriptions to use in specific conditions, like old age, pregnancy and travelling and his rules for bathing run 1500 words long.

 Some famous bathing sites had their own rules.
 In 1336, Pietro de Tussignano formulated twelve rules for those coming to the Italian town at Burmi, which lies near Switzerland, to get the healing effects of its bath.
-They include that the person should beforehand not to have too much sexual intercourse nor have abstained from it, and that he should also enter the bath with an empty stomach (if they had to have food it could only two spoons of raisins with a little wine).
+They include that the person should beforehand not to have too much sexual intercourse nor have abstained from it, and that he should also enter the bath with an empty stomach (if they had to have food it could only be two spoons of raisins with a little wine).
 You could only pour the water over your head if you were clean-shaven, otherwise your hairs might impede the effects of the water.
 The person should take the baths for fifteen days, spending up to an hour a day getting washed, but if all goes well, the bather will benefit for over six months with improved health.

 If people could afford a to have private bath – and not many could – they would use a wooden tub that could also have a tent-like cloth on top of it.
 Attendants would bring jugs and pots of hot water to fill the tub.
 In John Russell’s Book of Nurture, written in the second half of the fifteenth-century, he advises servants that if their lord wants a bath they should: